klaas-wie/Oryx_data_project/README.md

 some images may have xx.08.2022, or february 2022 on them.
 For these cases I have manually chosen day 15 for date.
 The dataset is thus best suited for monthly analysis rather than daily.

+Other things I have discovered:
+The number listed on Oryx behind the category name does not always correspond with what is actually listed in terms of losses.
+2 cases in the Ukrainian dataset where this makes a big difference: Armoured Personel Cariers, Engineering Vehicles and Equipment and to a lesser extend Radars and Communications equipment.

 ## Installation